UIUC-ESDL/SPI2py/readme/README.md

 ## Steps

 1. Clone the SPI2Py GitHub repository
-2. **Switch from the master branch** to the develop branch (or a feature branch if you are working on a specific feature).
+2. **Switch from the main branch** to the develop branch (or a feature branch if you are working on a specific feature).
 3. Create a virtual environment in the directory
-4. Navigate to the top-level directory (e.g., "SPI2Py/") and run
+4. Navigate to the top-level directory (e.g., "SPI2py/") and run

    `>>> pip install -e .`